- Scientific Name

 - Pteropus livingstonii

 - Critically Endangered

-Habitat: Livingstone’s fruit bats are found only on the islands of Anjouan and Moheli, part of the Comoros islands off the coast of Madagascar.
+Habitat: Livingstone’s flying foxes are found only on the islands of Anjouan and Moheli, part of the Comoros islands off the coast of Madagascar.
 They prefer roosting in native trees, often on steep, south-east facing slopes.

 Conservation Concerns: With only about 1,200 individuals in the wild, the Livingstone’s fruit bat is categorized as Critically Endangered by the IUCN.
 They are primarily threatened by habitat loss from timber and agricultural practices.
 Dahari, a local conservation NGO is working to monitor bat populations and protect critical roosting and feeding habitat.